 Methods & Sources

 My Bio Age turns Apple Health metrics into two headline numbers: Fitness Age and Biological Age.
-We lean on peer-reviewed research, transparent weightings, and conservative assumptions so you can see what’s changing and why.
+We lean on peer-reviewed research, transparent inputs & limitations (no coefficients disclosed), and conservative assumptions so you can see what’s changing and why.

 Fitness Age

 Fitness Age is powered by VO₂max, which Apple Watch measures during eligible outdoor workouts.
-We compare your VO₂max to the FRIEND normative database based on age and biological sex.
+Apple Watch provides VO₂max estimates for those workouts; we compare your VO₂max to the FRIEND normative database based on age and biological sex.
 The resulting percentile is mapped to the age where that percentile is average.

 • VO₂max samples are filtered for recency and workout quality.

-• We smooth spikes with an exponentially weighted moving average to resist short-term noise.
+• We smooth spikes with an exponentially smoothed moving average to resist short-term noise.

-• Weekly digests highlight improvements or declines compared to the prior week.
+• Weekly digests (delivered via local notification) highlight improvements or declines compared to the prior week.

 Biological Age

 Biological Age blends multiple recovery and cardiovascular metrics into a single z-score that is then translated into an age scale.
-The components and directions:
+The core inputs include HRV (SDNN), resting heart rate, walking heart rate, heart-rate recovery, sleep duration and quality, and activity.
+When VO₂max is available, it supports the broader context alongside those recovery signals.

-Each metric is standardized against your personal long-term average and population norms.
-Weightings adapt based on signal availability: if VO₂max is missing, the remaining metrics expand to maintain sensitivity without exaggeration.
-Weekly digests explain which metrics had the largest impact on your score.
+Each metric is standardised against your personal long-term average and population norms.
+Inputs adapt based on availability: if VO₂max or another signal is missing, remaining inputs expand cautiously to maintain stability without exaggeration.
+Exact coefficients remain proprietary and stay on-device; we document inputs, references, and limitations so you know what influences the score.

 Caveats